Right to buy

 If you're not eligible for Right to Buy, you might be able to buy your home using Right to Acquire

 The amount of discount available depends on how long you’ve been a tenant.
-The qualifying period can include time spent in different homes and with different public sector landlords.
+The qualifying period can sometimes include time spent in different homes and with different public sector landlords prior to October 2004.
 The maximum discount is 70%, up to a maximum of £82,800.
 If you sell the property within five years of buying it, you’ll have to pay back some or all of the discount we gave you.
 You’ll also have to pay back a percentage of the resale value of the property less the value of any qualifying improvements.